FernLeaf currently serves Kindergarten through 6th Grade for 2019-2020 with an additional grade level added each year through high school.

-Applications received after March 31 will be added to the waiting list for each grade in the order received.
+Applications received between March 31 and December 31 will be added to the waiting list for the current school year in the order received.

 Applying is easy!

-1. Schedule a tour (not required but strongly encouraged) There is no better way to get to know our unique school community than a tour.
-FernLeaf is a wonderful school but it is not for everyone.
-We strongly encourage families to take advantage of this opportunity to learn about FernLeaf's mission, values, and hands-on approach to learning.
+1. Schedule a tour!
+There is no better way to get to know our unique school community than a tour.
+When considering FernLeaf for your child, families should take advantage of this opportunity to learn about FernLeaf's mission, values, and hands-on approach to learning.
 Click here for information on scheduling a tour.

 2. Complete an Enrollment Application online during Open Enrollment beginning January 1st through March 31.
 Applications received after March 31 will be added to the waiting list in the order received.